spacecowboy/NotePad/CONTRIBUTING.md

 When creating a new issue, please use the templates and provide enough information.

+## Translations

+use [weblate](https://hosted.weblate.org/engage/no-nonsense-notes/) to help us translate the app

 ## Testing

 We use AndroidX and Espresso for android tests.